Robinson Crusoe survivor on desert island and in culture

 The story is almost known by everyone: after his ship foundering in the sea Robinson Crusoe as the only survivor manage to save himself to firm ground only to realize what he is stuck on an uninhabited island.
 He is forced to accept his situation and settles down at the island.

 The far traveling at sea and the forced abidance on the exotic island takes the readers on a magnificent trip far beyond the civilization.
-Besides the excitement of being lost on a desert island, the story depicts in meticulous fashion how Robinson builds a home, cultivate the earth, domesticide animals and also how he makes expeditions in attempt to discover new parts of the island.
+Besides the excitement of being lost on a desert island, the story depicts in meticulous fashion how Robinson builds a home, cultivate the earth, domesticize animals and how he makes expeditions in attempt to discover new parts of the island.
 Robinson becomes a proof of the abilities of a man from the civilized world, and importantly, in an era of enlightenment.
+It can also be added a social aspect, as the literary historian Charlotte Sussman puts it:

 There are also some room for social criticism.
 After the first chock, Robinson reevaluate his destiny and comment that “It was now that I began sensibly to feel how much more happy this life I now led was, with all its miserable circumstances, than the wicked, cursed, abominable life I led all the past part of my days.”
 A little later he concludes “I began to conclude in my mind that it was possible for me to be more happy in this forsaken solitary condition, than it was probable I should ever have been in any other particular state in the world”.